We offer a range of ways for your child to make progress and mark achievement on their instrument.

 Is there a cost for taking them?

-There is no cost for achieving a Croydon Music Star, but there are varied costs for the different levels of music medals and graded exams.
+There is no cost for achieving a Croydon Music Star, but there are varied costs for the graded exams.
 Visit the ABRSM website for more details on prices.

 When do results come through?